 Your doctor will want to discuss your health history and any medical conditions you currently have that could affect a pregnancy.
-He or she also will discuss any previous pregnancy problems, medicines that you currently are taking, vaccinations that you might need, and steps you can take before pregnancy to prevent certain birth defects.
+He or she will also discuss any previous pregnancy problems, medicines that you're currently taking, vaccinations that you might need, and steps you can take before pregnancy to prevent certain birth defects.

 Be sure to talk to your doctor about:

 Eg. sexually transmitted diseases (STDs), HIV, diabetes, thyroid disease, epilepsy, high blood pressure, heart problems, anemia etc.

 Talk with your doctor if you smoke, drink alcohol or use drugs - your doctor can help you with counseling, treatment and other support services.

 Taking certain medicines during pregnancy can cause serious birth defects.
 These include some prescription and over-the-counter medications, and dietary or herbal supplements.
 If you are planning a pregnancy, you should discuss the need for any medication with your doctor before becoming pregnant and make sure you are taking only those medications that are necessary.